cyx233/rCore/README.md

 # rCore
-a Unix-like RISC-V operation system in Rust
+a Unix-like operating system in Rust, based on RV32I

 ### base features
 - context switch